Penang Itinerary How To Spend 1 to 5 Days in Penang, Malaysia by JetSettingFools.com

 Best Place for Rojak: Gurney Drive Hawker Center

-There is a Penang night market every day of the week – but in different places each night.
-The most popular one in George Town is the Macallum Street Night Market.
+There is a Penang night market – but in a different place each evening!
+The most popular one in George Town is the Monday Macallum Street Night Market.

 International Food Penang

 Need a break from Malaysian fare?
-There are a few international restaurants that might suit your palate!
-For a taste of Mexican, go to Holy Guacamole (quesadillas and tacos highly recommended!).
+For a taste of Mexican, go to Holy Guacamole on Love Lane.
+Their quesadillas and tacos are amazing!

 Food Tour Penang

-If you are feeling timid about the experience of eating street food in Penang, let a guide lead the way on a Penang Food Tour!
-Local guides know where to find the best food in Penang – and sometimes share insider secrets with visitors.
+If you are feeling timid about eating street food in Penang, join a guide on a George Town Food Tour!

 Penang Nightlife

 We often struggle in Malaysia to find bars that fit our style and budget.
-As a predominantly Muslim nation, alcohol is not widely sold (or consumed) and it is never cheap.
-That being said, there are a few places to visit in Penang at night for a cold beer that should be on your Penang travel itinerary.
+That said, there are a few places for a cold beer that might want to put on your Penang Itinerary.

 More Things To Do in Penang, Malaysia

-Need more ideas to fill the days in your Penang itinerary?
-Well, we have a few more suggestions for Penang sights and activities.
-Use this list for ideas on the afternoon of Day 4 of our Penang Itinerary.
+Need more ideas?
+Well, we have a few additional suggestions!
+Use this list for ideas on the afternoon of day 4 of your Penang Itinerary.

 Penang Museums